harangp/maxmind-oracle/README.md

 - **1.0.1** - Bugfixes / typos
 - **1.0.0** - Initial/original concept, only for retreiving geoname_id's of the respective location tables.

-### Currently working on

-- Function to return resultset

 ### Known issues

 - This concept only handles IPv4 addresses, though it could be extended to IPv6 as well
 - Reverse lookup is not implemented (eg.: find the ip ranges for a certain geolocation)

-### TODO

-- Document update / Article on Medium

 ## Usage